theoladune/AIVC-Seminar/text/script.md

 reference frames.
 It aims to capture the motion information already available at the decoder, that is, with no transmission required.
 This information is shown as a red cube on the diagram.
-In practice, it takes the form of some abstract latent variables.
+In practice, it takes the form of some abstract latent variable.

 ---

 The analysis transform takes place at the encoder and its role is to identify and transmit only the motion information missing at the decoder.
 This information is shown as a green cube on the diagram.
-In real life, it corresponds to a second set of latent variables.
+In real life, it corresponds to a second latent variable.

 ---